City & Guilds - Level 2 Cycle Mechanic Courses

 - Book now

-This is an accredited eight-day, Bristol-based course that teaches bike mechanics to City & Guilds "Level 2 Cycle Mechanic" standard - the industry-standard qualification for professional mechanics.
+This is an accredited eight-day course that teaches bike mechanics to City & Guilds "Level 2 Cycle Mechanic" standard - the industry-standard qualification for professional mechanics.
 Each unit is taught in a detailed, systematic way, to ensure that learners follow the correct procedures and tasks are completed to a professional standard.

 Anyone working in the bike industry who wants a recognised qualification or experienced home mechanics looking to take their knowledge to the next level.